waybeams/gwaybeams/README.md

 *Notes:*
 We will download, build and install a specific version of Go and any other tools into the `${PROJECT_PATH}/lib` folder to ensure that all development happens against the same source tree.

-We are currently integrated with the Cairo 2d drawing library.
-This library was selected over Skia simply because Skia's C interface is still experimental and does not support most of the features we need.
-Cairo also seems to build more easily.
+We are currently building against the [Nanovg](https://github.com/memononen/nanovg) 2d drawing library.
+I expect this to change in the future in order to deliver  support for rich text rendering.
+The primary option being considered is [Skia](https://skia.org/), but has not been integrated because the C interface is incomplete and notoriously difficult to rationalize.

 ## Download and install
 ```